Falcon Lake Incident: Public claims of unidentified aircraft and human voices

-Michalak contacted the The Winnipeg Tribune and was interviewed at this home be reporter Heather Chisvin.
-The paper subsequently published his account under the title "I was burned by UFO", along with a photo of Michalak posed with his drawing of the object he reportedly witness: a disc-shaped craft consistent with the classic "flying saucer".
-On May 23, papers throughout the region told of Michalak's report of having seen strange objects at Falcon Lake the prior Saturday.
-According to Michalak, one of the objects landed.
-He described the object as 35-feet long and metallic.
-He said a door had opened, emitting bright violet light, air hissing sounds, and voices that were "definitely human".
-Michalak reported speaking to the craft in multiple languages but without response.
-Michalak was reportedly burned in a "checkerboard pattern" when the craft took off; Press quoted the family doctor as having examined the burns.
-Michalak reported headaches, vomiting, rapid weight loss, and emitting a "foul smell" after his encounter.
-He claimed the craft left behind a circular indentation where grass and leaves had been removed, he presumed by the craft's heat.
-A burnt undershirt was photographed, showing a grid-like pattern of marks on it, unlike his irregularly shaped burns.
+Michalak contacted The Winnipeg Tribune and was interviewed at his home by reporter Heather Chisvin.
+The paper subsequently published his account under the title "I was burned by UFO," along with a photo of Michalak posing with his drawing of the object he reportedly witnessed: a disc-shaped craft consistent with the classic "flying saucer".

+On 23 May, papers throughout the region reported Michalak's claim of having seen strange objects at Falcon Lake the prior Saturday.
+According to Michalak, one of the objects landed; he described it as 35 ft long and metallic.
+He stated that a door had opened, emitting bright violet light, air-hissing sounds, and voices that were "definitely human."
+Michalak reported speaking to the craft in multiple languages but received no response.

+He was reportedly burned in a "checkerboard pattern" when the craft took off; the press quoted his family doctor as having examined the burns.
+Michalak also reported headaches, vomiting, rapid weight loss, and emitting a "foul smell" after his encounter.
+He claimed the craft had left behind a circular indentation where grass and leaves had been removed, which he presumed was caused by the craft's heat.
+A burnt undershirt was photographed, showing a grid-like pattern of marks that differed from his irregularly shaped burns.